 Courthouse in Malaysia

-Understand your rights, your obligations, and the Malaysian legal system for a smooth and secure expatriation in 2026.
+Understand your rights, your obligations and the Malaysian legal system for a smooth and secure expat experience in 2026.

 A dual and sophisticated legal system

-Malaysia is based on a Common Law system, inherited from the British colonial era.
-However, its structure is unique in the world due to its dual nature: civil law applies to all, while Sharia (Islamic law) governs personal status issues for the Muslim population.
+Malaysia is built on a Common Law system inherited from the British colonial era.
+Yet its structure is unique in the world because of its dual nature: civil law applies to everyone, while Sharia (Islamic law) governs personal status matters for the Muslim population.

-For an expatriate, navigating this landscape requires a keen understanding of federal laws, local regulations, and cultural sensitivities.
-In 2026, Malaysia continues to modernize its legislative framework to attract foreign investment while maintaining strict control over public order.
+For an expat, navigating this landscape requires a fine understanding of federal laws, local regulations and cultural sensitivities.
+In 2026, Malaysia continues to modernise its legislative framework to attract foreign investment while maintaining strict control over public order.

 "Ignorance of the law is no excuse in Malaysia.
-It is crucial to inform yourself before even signing your first rental contract."
+It is essential to get informed even before signing your first rental contract."

 99%

-Of business contracts are written in English, facilitating transactions.
+Of business contracts are drafted in English, making dealings easier.

 Top 20